 15 Surprising Facts About Half Baked

 You may have known these facts about Half Baked—Tamra Davis's stoner comedy starring Dave Chappelle, Guillermo Díaz, and Jim Breuer—at one point.
-But it’s easy to see how the film, which was released 20 years ago, could make viewers a little forgetful.
+But it’s easy to see how the film, which was released on January 16, 1998, could make viewers a little forgetful.

 1. THE SCRIPT WAS A TEAM EFFORT.